-One of every two LEP elders in Florida (49%) lives in Miami-Dade and represents the highest percentage of Creole speakers in any county in the nation.
+While the majority of those with limited English speak Spanish, Haitian Creole is the third most common language in Miami-Dade and represents the highest percentage of Creole speakers in any county in the nation.
 Although the county includes Creole in many of its public documents, including most health and human services materials, there is still a shortage of providers who offer culturally and linguistically appropriate services for Creole speakers (including older adults).